 Some hosting companies provide an automated plugin update service, but we don’t recommend relying on automated updates.
 Some webmasters or site owners will periodically check for plugin updates and just click all the update buttons, without checking to see if the updates have caused conflicts.

-We’ve even seen some sites still running with themes, core files and plugins that have not been updates for a couple of years.
+We’ve even seen some sites still running with themes, core files and plugins that have not been updated for a couple of years.
 One site owner thought he'd just click all the update buttons, and unfortunately this caused the whole site to crash.
-He contacted us for help, but it couldn't be restored as there were no full site backups, and so we had to rebuild it from scratch.
+He contacted us for help, but it couldn't be restored as there were no full site backups where he was hosting it, and so we had to rebuild it from scratch.

 Relying on automated updates, or randomly updating plugins is a recipe for disaster, as a friend found out recently.